 This is a book about eheache, a widely used open source Java cache.
 Eheache has grown in size and scope since it was introduced in October 2003.
 As people used it they often noticed it was missing a feature they wanted.
-Over time, the features that were repeatedly asked for, and make sense for a Cache, have been added.
+Over time, the features that were repeatedly asked for, and make sense for a Cache, have been added

-Ehcache is now used for Hibernate caching, data access object caching, security credential caching, web caching, application persistence and distributed caching.
-The biggest issue faced by Ehcache users at the time of writing is understanding when and how to use these features.
+Ehcache is now used for Hibernate caching, data access object caching, security credential caching, web caching, SOAP and RESTful server caching, application persistence and distributed caching.